Resistor-git/tg_news_aggregator/README.md

 # tg_news_aggregator
-Provides the headlines of chosen telegram channels for the period of time
+Provides the headlines or digests of chosen telegram channels for the period of time.

 #
 Sessions.